deammion/Engr-Project/project_requirement/project-requirement.md

 20 pages outlining the requirements of the system.
 You should apportion these pages across the following subsections to focus on the most important parts of your product.

 ### 3.1 External interfaces
+Collection:

+Input:

+- HTML, and this is where it increases the percentage, any scripts found in this phase will be deemed as safe.
+Will only be unsafe if a script occurs 0 times.

+- All scripts are collected and sorted into ‘safe scripts’ and ‘unsafe scripts’.
+Output:

+- The exact same HTMl without even adding any nonces tags - and after changing the percentage

+Operational:
+Input:

+- HTML Responses stored from the collection phase.
+Scripts are compared between ones appearing in the web application against the ones that appeared during the collections phase.
+Output:
+- Scripts that are found to be safe have nonce tags attached to them, allowing them to run.
+- Any scripts that are deemed unsafe are collected and reported in a ‘report-uri.com’ document.

 See 9.5.10. for most systems this will be around one page.